Soccer-Premier League critical of Liverpool and Man Utd plan for changes | Sports-Games

 The proposal includes 8.5% of annual net league revenue to go on "good causes" including the Football Association.
 The 25% of remaining Premier League and Football League revenue would go to EFL clubs.
 This would replace the current system of 'parachute payments' to clubs relegated from the Premier League.

 The plan does not, however, call for the top six to be given a greater share of television revenue.
-Parry, who has expressed concern about the state of EFL club's finances, said there needed to be change.
+Parry, the former Premier League and Liverpool chief executive, who has expressed concern about the state of EFL club's finances, said there needed to be change.